-A few resonance examples: A soprano's voice.
+Few examples: a soprano's voice.
 She delicately sings into a glass until she hears to which frequency the glass replies and then, she emits a stentorian sound at that same frequency.
 The glass then vibrates in sympathy.
 If the energy provided is sufficient, the glass will not be able to tolerate it and will break.